jnozzi/cocoadev.com/markdown/SettingMetadata.md

 What is the preferred manner of setting metadata tags on files already in the filesystem?
 I would like to go through the files in a directory and set their kMDItemCreator and kMDItemFinderComment values, for example.
 I don't see why I would write a whole spotlight importer to do this, especially since the metadata isn't going to be derived from file content, but rather set at run time.
-I've been looking at General/NSMetadataItem and General/MDItem and can only find methods for getting the attributes, not setting them.
+I've been looking at NSMetadataItem and MDItem and can only find methods for getting the attributes, not setting them.
 I must be really missing the boat on this.

 ----
 kMDItemCreator corresponds to the HFS creator code, so just set that using traditional methods.
-(General/NSFileManager can do it.)
-From what I've read, kMDItemFinderComment is stored in mysterious places and the only real way to set it programmatically is by General/AppleScript<nowiki/>ing the Finder, which sucks.
+(NSFileManager can do it.)
+From what I've read, kMDItemFinderComment is stored in mysterious places and the only real way to set it programmatically is by AppleScript<nowiki/>ing the Finder, which sucks.

 ----
 What about the 100 or so standard tags listed like kMDItemLastUsedDate, or kMDItemStarRating?
 These last two are tags which the user is likely to change randomly and often, and I don't understand how an application other than the creator (who creates an importer) is supposed to set these attributes.
 Is there even a setValue:forKey: method for the files themselves?
 Maybe I'm not clear on the role of the importer but that just doesn't seem to fulfill the role in question...